 What is the Delta Internship Program?

 The Delta Internship Program provides graduate students and postdoctoral researchers the opportunity to develop teaching and learning skills in real-world situations.
-Each semester, the Delta Program supports a new cohort of interns who partner with faculty and staff to improve teaching practices and learning environments through innovative teaching-as-research projects.
-Interns develop, implement, and evaluate innovations and interventions that aim to improve learning in a classroom, lab, outreach program or other venue.
+Each semester, the Delta Program supports a new cohort of interns who partner with faculty and staff to improve teaching practices and learning environments through teaching-as-research projects.
+Interns develop, teach, and evaluate literature-informed teaching plans that aim to improve learning in a classroom, lab, outreach program or any other learning context.

 Who can participate?

 Graduate students and post-doctoral researchers from any discipline are welcome to start an internship upon completion of the prerequisites (at least 2 Δ’s and the Teaching Plan 4-week Series).
 Often interns take the 4-week series while completing their prerequisite course.

 Faculty and instructional staff participate as intern partners.
 They offer feedback and guidance on the development of the teaching plan, guest teaching, and the assessment of its effectiveness.

 Do you want to learn to be a more effective, evidence-based educator?
 Want to be able to talk about something you actually did in your job interview?
 Are you curious about a particular assessment or teaching method you have heard about?
 You might want learn how to integrate active learning into large lectures…address a misconception that affects the learning of a particular tricky concept…improve student motivation and retention, or design and implement a flipped classroom module.